 They are two different things.

 A temper tantrum occurs when the child is denied something that he wants to have or something that he wants to do.
 It is a bid for attention or control.
 You will notice that your kid sneaks an odd glance at you or the caregiver to see if it’s working.

 They may hit you, but not hurt himself.
 They are still in control of what is happening.
 They will usually stop crying when you give in to what they want.
 This is not the proper way to react as a parent, of course because they will tend to repeat this time and again.

-A meltdown on the other hand, is secondary to overstimulation by things such as light, sound, and touch, also called ” sensory overload.“
+A meltdown on the other hand, which includes a high functioning autism meltdown, is secondary to overstimulation by things such as light, sound, and touch, also called ” sensory overload.“

 Likewise, autistic kids easily get frustrated or anxious with unexpected turn of events, such as when there is change in their routines.